Superstition in Turkey: Broken mirror

+Like in other cultures, there is a belief that breaking a mirror brings bad luck and seven years of unhappiness.

+Chewing gum

+According to Turkish legend, gum should not be chewed at night because it is believed that the person is chewing the flesh of the dead.
+According to the legend, gum chewed after dark transforms into the flesh of dead people.

 Evil eye

 The amulet called nazar is supposed to protect against the "evil eye", a superstition shared among several cultures.
+The energy is believed to arrive from any positive or negative energy directed towards someone.
+The effects can go as far are certain symptoms of illnesses, any sort of negative conflict, and even going to the extent of dying.
+As a form of preventing these affects, it is believed that wearing the evil eye will grant protection to the wearer.

 Knocking on wood

-"Knocking on wood" is believed to protect from all evils.
+"Knocking on wood" is thought to ward off all evil energies.
+The ritual is completed when a person is talking about something positive that has happened in their life.
+The ritual is to pinch your right ear lobe and knock on wood twice, while saying mashallah.
+It is believed that this stops Satan from becoming aware of your good fortune.

 Lead pouring

-There is an old tradition of molybdomancy called "kurşun dökme" in Turkish (literally, "lead casting", "lead pouring") which is supposed to help with various spiritual problems, e.g. to combat the effects of the evil eye., to predict future, etc. The rituals vary, but they involve pouring molten lead into water.
+There is an old tradition of molybdomancy called "kurşun dökme" in Turkish (literally, "lead casting", "lead pouring") which is supposed to help with various spiritual problems, e.g. to combat the effects of the evil eye or to predict future.
+The rituals vary, but they involve pouring molten lead into water.
 This tradition is known in other cultures around the world.
 Researchers from Ankara University performed a study of the effects of this tradition on the health of women.
 They reported risks of antimony poisoning and lead poisoning.